What it is

 The movements are simple to start with, then become progressively harder, with many parts of the body needing to move to achieve the pose.
 Classes end with cooling down and relaxation.

 Studies have shown that tai chi improves quality of life, balance, agility, flexibility and muscle tone in cancer survivors.
-It can also help reduce stress.
+It can also help reduce anxiety, depression and stress.